guillermosilvam/guillermosilvam/README.md

 - 👋 Hi, I’m @guillermosilvam
-- 👀 I’m interested in web development and arduinos
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning tailwind and django
 - 📫 How to reach me guillermosilvam2005@gmail.com
 - ⚡ Fun fact: I like to go to the gym